-In a similar way, the exposition of MMT sometimes starts with a two-sector model involving the government and non-government.
-In this simple form, some fundamental aspects of a fiat-money system are made clear.
-The non-government cannot net save unless the government is in deficit.
-The non-government is in no position to dictate the rate of interest government pays on its own liabilities.
-The government need not issue debt.
+In a similar way, the exposition of MMT sometimes starts with a two-sector model that simply demarcates government from non-government.
+A model in this simplest of forms highlights certain fundamental aspects of a currency system.
+Some aspects apply under all currency systems.
+For instance, as a matter of accounting, non-government cannot maintain a financial surplus unless the government is in deficit.
+Other aspects apply only to sovereign currency systems.
+Notably, non-government is in no position to dictate the rate of interest a currency-issuing government pays on its own liabilities.
+Indeed, in the general case, government need not issue debt at all.
 If it chooses to do so, it is a self-imposed constraint.
-In considering particular cases, these constraints can be added to the model as and when relevant.
+In considering particular cases, self-imposed constraints can be added to the model as and when relevant.

 Having said that, MMT’ers are keenly aware that governments can and do write laws that their treasuries’ operations be legally bound in certain ways.
 For instance, the Fed is constrained by law to only purchase Treasury securities in the “open market,” is thereby forbidden from directly lending or providing overdrafts to the Treasury.
 In other words, “specific” cases can and do differ from the “general” case MMT’ers describe for a sovereign currency issuer under flexible exchange rates in the sense that self-imposed constraints specify particular operations.
 But, this does not mean that the operational function of the Treasury’s bond sales to aid the Fed has changed—to the contrary, with or without legal prohibition of overdrafts for the Treasury’s account, either the Fed or Treasury must offset flows to/from the Treasury’s account to achieve the Fed’s target rate (with the caveat that interest on reserve balances can potentially eliminate this necessity).